 However, this incident does illustrate how quickly rumours and conspiracy theories can be spread online.
 And in this era of fake news, it’s more important than ever to remain vigilant and use viable sources to fact-check far-fetched claims.

-Cybersecurity specialist at ESET, Jake Moore, commented, "Rumors spread like wildfire on the internet, and it's usually horror sounding stories like this that travel the fastest.
+Cybersecurity specialist at ESET, Jake Moore, commented, "Rumours spread like wildfire on the internet, and it's usually horror sounding stories like this that travel the fastest.
 Fact-checking before sharing is vital, but as it takes time, many people tend to just read a headline before sharing it, which adds fuel to the fire."

 Find out what WhatsApp is doing to help combat fake news.